jaredtibs/seesaw-api/README.md

+**Tether JSON API**

-API for Tethr (final name TBD).
-Tethr is a new way to share.
+Tethr is a new way to share experiences.
 Powered by the places you go, Tethr allows you to share virtual notes at real locations around the world.